 For homeowners with a mortgage

-If you’re a homeowner with a mortgage, your lender may be increasing their variable rate mortgages to account for the base interest rate, set by the Bank of England, rising.
+If you’re a homeowner with a mortgage, your lender may have increased their variable rate mortgages to account for the base interest rate, set by the Bank of England, rising.

 If you’re on a fixed rate deal, where you agreed an interest rate at the beginning of the term, you won’t see a price increase until the deal finishes.
 Generally these deals are for two, three, or five years.

 Make sure you know when your deal ends.
-If it ends in 2023, set yourself a calendar reminder or make sure you know the month it expires.
-Six months or so before, start talking to mortgage brokers or lenders about a new fixed deal.
+Set yourself a calendar reminder or make sure you know the month it expires.
+Six months or so before, start talking to mortgage brokers or lenders about a new fixed deal so you can lock in a rate that won’t change should the market rate increase.

 If you signed up before the cost of living crisis and interest rate rises, it’s likely the new interest rate, and therefore monthly cost of the mortgage, will be higher, so make sure you can pay it every month before committing.

-If you’re on a variable rate or tracker mortgage, your monthly mortgage payment will increase as your lender increases their interest rates, in line with the Bank of England.
+If you’re on a variable rate or tracker mortgage, your monthly mortgage payment may increase if your lender increases their interest rates, in line with the Bank of England.

 Keep an eye on any price increase emails or letters sent to you, and always make sure you can pay the new amount every month.
-If you can’t, get in touch with your lender as soon as you can — they are duty bound to help you manage the cost.
+If you can’t, get in touch with your lender as soon as you can.
+The Financial Conduct Authority (FCA) has told banks to provide support to struggling mortgage customers.
+This could mean changing the terms on your mortgage agreement to help you make payments.
+Don’t delay getting in touch if you need to, it’s free to do and won’t impact your credit score.
+If you don’t seek out help and miss payments, it could put you in arrears with the worst case meaning you lose your home.

 For renters